 These packages can be simple or elaborate and can easily fit into any budget.
 Here is a list of ideas for items to include in your Tenant Welcome Package.

 - A personalized, handwritten note welcoming your new tenant to the property and neighborhood.

 - A map to the closest grocery store, laundromat, and hospital.

 - Coupons to local restaurants and retailers.
 A lot of towns send out direct mail coupon packs for free.
 Try contacting the provider directly to see if you can keep a stash of them to give out to new tenants.
 You could also establish a relationship with your favorite restaurants to see if they will create a custom coupon just for you and your new tenants.
 In my experience with the food industry, most restaurants (maybe not super expensive ones) will be on board with this idea, as they want to get a new customer in the door and make them regulars.

 - A small bouquet of flowers, usually under $5 from a grocery store, in a dollar store vase left on the counter with your handwritten note.
 What a great way to welcome new tenants and make them feel at home.

 - Toilet paper, for that first night

-- Cleaning Kit: a small bucket with sponges, glass cleaner, bleach, paper towels.
+- Cleaning Kit: a small bucket of sponges, glass cleaner, bleach, paper towels.
 You can find all these items at the $1 store and don’t need to break the bank.
 I love this idea because it sets the tone for wanting to keep your rental clean.

 - Bottle water or soda pop in the fridge